UI Components by Ext JS to Create A Stunning Mobile App

 Exporter

-With Ext JS, you can export data from Pivot Grid or Standard Grid to several common formats, such as XSLX, HTML, Excel XML, and CSV.
+With Ext JS, you can export data from Pivot Grid or Standard Grid to several common formats, such as XLSX, HTML, Excel XML, and CSV.

 Charts and D3

-Charts and Data-Driven Documents package (D3) visualizations allow you to represent data visually and are an essential part of data-driven apps.
+Charts and Data-Driven Documents package (D3) visualisations allow you to represent data visually and are an essential part of data-driven apps.
 Ext JS allows you to create different types of dynamic and static charts for your web and mobile apps.
-These include bar, area, line pie, column charts, and many other charts and graphs.
-Ext JS also enables you to add D3 visualizations, such as heatmaps, treemaps, and sunbursts, to your apps.
+These include bar, area, line, pie, column charts, and many others.
+Ext JS also enables you to add D3 visualisations, such as heatmaps, treemaps, and sunbursts, to your apps.

 How To Create A Mobile App With Ext JS?

-First, we have to install packages from npm.
-Ext JS provides 30-day trial packages that users can install from public npm.
-You can use the command below to install the latest version of Ext JS:
+First, install packages from npm.
+Ext JS provides 30-day trial packages that users can install from the public npm registry.
+Use the command below to install the latest version of Ext JS:

 If you’re an active user, Ext JS and all related packages will be hosted on Sencha’s private npm registry.
-You can use the following commands to log in to the registry and install npm:
+Use the following commands to log in and install npm:

 ext-gen app -a -t moderndesktop -n ModernApp